DStekel3/WorkflowPatternFinder/README.md

 5. Resulting process trees are shown in this table.
 Whenever the program already finds process trees after you execute step 1, this table also gets updated <b>(PDF + F)</b>.
 6. If you want to run the Inductive Miner again, use this button.
 This skips a lot of other pre-processing functions.

-<h3>The second tab is for finding a pattern in your processed process trees.</h3>
+<h3>Tab 2 is for finding a pattern in your processed process trees.</h3>

 ![Picture of Tab2](https://github.com/DStekel3/WorkflowPatternFinder/blob/master/Tab2_EDIT.png)
 1. Select a directory which contains process trees (.ptml files).
 This directory can be found within the (.xlsx) directory you have selected during the pre-processing phase <b>(D)</b>.